Xtracsys/LeetOffice/README.md

 See [CONTRIBUTING.md](CONTRIBUTING.md) — ground rules are short: stay local, never silently overwrite, git is the audit trail, pure Go.
 Vulnerabilities: [SECURITY.md](SECURITY.md).

+### Install-script supply-chain guard

+LeetOffice install docs are written for **AI coding agents and humans alike** and are read by tools that blindly follow `llms.txt` / README instructions.
+Therefore:

+- **Never** publish `curl .../main/... | sh` or `npx <unclaimed-name>` patterns.
+They are the exact vector behind the 2026-08 `llms.txt` supply-chain attacks (Ars
+  Technica: *Claude, Codex, and Hermes installed unowned code inside corporate networks*).
+- Install commands MUST pin a **tagged release** and verify a **published SHA256** before `sh` executes (see the Install block above).
+- Any package/domain referenced in docs must be **owned and registered** by Xtracsys before shipping.
+If a name is unclaimed, that is a security bug, not a TODO.

 Apache-2.0 ([LICENSE](LICENSE), [NOTICE](NOTICE)).